According to Orange County Public Works, Santa Ana has received 1.58 inches of rain this year when our average for the area is closer to 12.

 Every drop counts when it comes to the rainy season not only for washing our landscapes clean and hydrating large plants like trees, but also for what can be captured in our aquifers and dams for later use.

-And while municipalities grab what they can for the overall water supply, most homeowners let rain run off their roofs, down the driveway and into storm drains and out to sea.
+And while municipalities grab what they can for the overall water supply, most homeowners let the rain run off their roofs, down the driveway into storm drains, and out to sea.
 If your rain is captured by a municipality, you pay to get it back on your water bill.